szetyng/Guardrails/README.md

 - `Demand` R amount of resources from a supra-holon if `A` is a member of the supra-holon and has not demanded anything in this time slice (?) and it has not received any sanctions

 Valid demands are added to the `demandQ`, and the `Head` is empowered to `Allocate` resources based on the resource allocation method.

+Initially, every holon has 0 resources, except for the supra-holon, which has 100.
+The amount changes when the member holon appropriates resources from the supra-holon.

+## Principle 3: Collective Choice Arrangements
+Agent `A` is empowered to vote on issue M if the issue is open and A is a member of the institution.
+This adds A's vote to the votelist.
+The head is obligated to declare a winner of the vote using whatever `WinnerDeterminationMethod` is being employed, when the issue is closed.